Tax Implications of British Citizenship

 - Pension income from UK and overseas pensions

 This obligation exists regardless of your citizenship.
 It applied when you were on a visa, and it continues after citizenship.
+For those still on a Skilled Worker visa or Spouse visa, the same rules apply.

 Double Taxation Agreements